 The next table, Summary CLA+ Results, by Class, presents a statistical overview of the students in your sample.
 It provides mean scores, quartiles, percentile ranks, and effect sizes for each class level tested.
 These results pertain to the test as a whole as well as to each section.
-The table also includes an overview of your students' EAA, or entering academic ability.
 Please note that any class level not tested, or for which results are not applicable, is designated as "N/A" in this table and others throughout your report.